mtralka/FLICKR-GeoSearch/README.md

 # Flickr-API-Services

+Uses the Flickr API to execute geotagged photo searches.
+Results are uploadable / downloadable to / from the calling user's 'Favorites' and as an excel file.

+Using:
+Xlsx Writer
+PySimpleGUI
-Flickr API to search for geotagged photos
+Python Flickr API Kit